-gives, potentially, many real lines, and many notions of convergence.
-So the notion is momentarily "external," until the Cauchy criterion is given as an internal characterization of convergence-with a more combinatorial flavor.
+One may suggest an elementary analogy.
+There is a non-standard construction of the real line as the non-standard finite part of the rational line, modulo infinitesimals.
+This gives, potentially, many real lines and many notions of convergence.
+So the notion is momentarily "external", until the Cauchy criterion is given as an internal characterization of convergence - with a more combinatorial flavour.

 Our test problems, and the associated dividing lines, tend to measure the relative complexity of theories, as expressed by some partial order (actually, a quasi-order at the level of theories).
-The most direct comparison of theories is by interpretability: $T_1 \leq_i T_2$ if $T_1$ can be interpreted in $T_2$ .
+The most direct comparison of theories is by interpretability: $T_1 \le_i T_2$ if T_1 can be interpreted in T_2 .
 This is much too fine.
 A dividing line aims to break the theories into two parts, the more simple and the less simple, in a useful way.
-More generally we may seek to impose some coarse quasi-order on the theories, hopefully with finitely many classes, and understand something about the structure, notably the height, of the partial order, and the minimal and maximal elements.
+More generally, we may seek to impose some coarse quasi-order on the theories, hopefully with finitely many classes, and understand something about the structure, notably the height, of the partial order, and the minimal and maximal elements.

-In the case of the test problem on the number of models, a natural quasi- order would be derived from the corresponding relation on functions which allows for some "sporadic" behavior (notably, for $\lambda = \aleph_0$ ).
+In the case of the test problem on the number of models, a natural quasi-order would be derived from the corresponding relation on functions which allows for some "sporadic" behaviour (notably, for $\lambda = \aleph_0$).
 In particular, the minimum would then correspond to theories categorical in sufficiently high power, a case treated in Morley's seminal work.
-The so-called "Main Gap" refers to the behaviour below the maximum (the thesis being that if f is below the maximum then it is quite small), which is crucial for the general case of this test problem.
+The so-called Main Gap refers to the behaviour below the maximum (the thesis being that, if f is below the maximum, then it is quite small), which is crucial for the general case of this test problem.
 (However, as we will see below, the way in which the quasi-order on theories is derived from the quasi-order on functions is not the most straightforward one.)

-$f \leq^ g \Leftrightarrow$ For sufficiently large $\lambda$ , $f(\lambda) \leq g(\lambda)$

-The theory developed out of the test problem of the determination of the number of models of given cardinality has been the most successful and productive to date, in most respects.
-We have considered a number of other test problems which we will refer to in the body of the paper.
-One which deserves additional mention here, before we focus on the problem of the universality spectrum, is Keisler's order.
-This is defined directly in terms of a quasi-order on theories, rather than a single test problem and the associated test problems are structural: is the associated partial order linear, what are the minimum and maximum elements, are there infinitely many classes?
+$$f \leq^ g \Leftrightarrow \text{For sufficiently large } \lambda, f(\lambda) \leq g(\lambda)$$ mention here before we focus on the problem of the universality spectrum, is Keisler's order.
+This is defined directly in terms of a quasi-order on theories, rather than a single test problem and the associated test problems are structural: Is the associated partial order linear, what are the minimum and maximum elements, are there infinitely many classes?
 We will go into more detail below.
 Here we speak broadly on a few points of history.